Motherland (British TV series): Reception

 The first series was released to favourable reviews and holds an approval rating of 82% on Rotten Tomatoes based on 22 reviews with critics.
 The website's critical consensus reads "Motherland pulls no punches, creating an honest and hilarious portrayal of parenthood buoyed by brilliant performances from its seasoned cast - though for some viewers it may hit a little too close to home".
 The second series later received a score of 83% based on 12 reviews, with the Christmas special following on with a score of 100% based on 8 reviews.
 The third series later received five out of five stars by Radio Times and was released to positive reviews.
 The second Christmas Special, Last Christmas, which aired on 23 December 2022, garnered positive reviews.

 Adaptations and spin-off

 In March 2023 an American remake under the working title Drop-Off was given a pilot order by ABC, being executive produced by and starring Ellie Kemper.
 In June 2023 its title was revealed to be Keeping it Together.
 ABC meanwhile passed on developing the show.

 Spin-off

 In May 2024, the BBC announced a spin-off of the series, titled Amandaland, to focus on Punch's character.
 Punch, Dunne and Lumley were confirmed to reprise their roles in the series.

-Filming began in North London in September 2024.
-All six episodes of the first series were released on February 5th, 2025.
+The spin-off follows Amanda's life after divorce forces her to move from Queen's Park to the less prosperous nearby area of South Harlesden.
+Filming began in September 2024.
+All six episodes of the first series were released on 5 February 2025.
+A second series was confirmed in March 2026, and was released on 6 May 2026.